ibm-cloud-docs/account/manageorg.md

     You can delete spaces but not orgs.
     {: note}

+ * To repurpose an org, delete all spaces within the org and then rename it.
+Although you cannot delete orgs, you can simplify the list on the Cloud Foundry Orgs page by clearing and then re-using obsolete orgs rather than creating new ones.

   * To edit user roles at the org level, click the Actions icon ![Action icon](../icons/action-menu-icon.svg), and select **Users**.
     {: #listmembers}